modir/laminas-book/docs/roles.md

 The `PermissionController` and `PermissionManager` contain nothing new and special, so we will skip their discussion here and will just provide some screenshots of the resulting user interface below.

+!!! note
-> You can find the complete code of the `PermissionController` and `PermissionManager` classes in the Role Demo sample.
+    You can find the complete code of the `PermissionController` and `PermissionManager` classes in the Role Demo sample.

 ![Figure 17.8 The list of permissions](images/roles/roledemo_permissions_index.png)